Jacobo Timerman: Lefever nomination and Kirkpatrick Doctrine

 In 1981, Timerman publicly opposed U.S. President Ronald Reagan's nomination of Ernest Lefever as Assistant Secretary of State for Human Rights and Humanitarian Affairs.
 When Timerman attended a hearing of the Senate Foreign Relations Committee pertaining to Lefever, his presence brought additional attention to the issue of human rights in Argentina.
 Timerman had praised Patt Derian, who had held the Human Rights position during his imprisonment.
 During the hearing, Senator Claiborne Pell asked if Lefever would speak against "disappearances" as Derian had done; Lefever responded, "I believe my job is to help sensitize the entire foreign policy establishment to the concern for human rights rather than play a Sir Galahad role going around the world on personal missions".

 As a foreigner, Timerman was not allowed to testify at the hearing.
 He spoke to reporters in the hall outside, commenting that "a quiet diplomacy is a silent diplomacy […] Nations maintained a silent diplomacy with Hitler, and you see what happened".
 He continued, discussing human rights and US foreign policy:

 Do you expect to change a government with a policy?
 No, if you want to change the government you have to send in the Marines.
 What a human rights foreign policy does is save lives.
 And Jimmy Carter's policy did.
 How many?
 I don't know.
 Two thousand?
 Is that enough?
 But that policy is even more important to you than to us.
 It builds up a democratic consciousness in the United States.
 It is more important for the United States that Lefever be defeated than for Argentina.

 I am very disappointed in President Reagan.
 A new administration is entitled to change an approach, to change a strategy, but not to change a policy.
 The policy of human rights belongs to United States history.
-This administration is not changing a strategy, but an ideology.Timerman's opposition is credited with ensuring the failure of the Lefever nomination.Rowland Evans and Robert Novak, ”Timerman Sealed Lefever's Fate", Press-Courier, 15 June 1981.
+This administration is not changing a strategy, but an ideology.Timerman's opposition is credited with ensuring the failure of the Lefever nomination.